-- (a) The contents of a wire or electronic communication intercepted by means authorized by this chapter shall be recorded on tape, wire, or other comparable device, to the extent practicable.
-The recording of the contents of a wire or electronic communication under this section shall be performed in a way that protects the recording from editing or other alterations. - (b) Immediately following the expiration of an intercept order, or all extensions, if any, the recordings shall be made available to the judge issuing the order and shall be sealed.
-Custody of the recordings shall be wherever the judge orders.
-The recordings may not be destroyed until at least 10 years after the date of expiration of the order and the last extension, if any.
-A recording may be destroyed only by order of the judge who authorized the interception, or his or her successor. - (c) Duplicate recordings may be made for use or disclosure pursuant to Section 20-2A-8 for investigative purposes.
-One copy shall remain in the custody of the judge and one copy shall be given to the entity that executed the intercept order. - (d) The presence of a seal as required in subsection(b), or a satisfactory explanation of its absence, shall be a prerequisite for the use or disclosure of the contents of any
+(a) The contents of a wire or electronic communication intercepted by means authorized by this chapter shall be recorded on tape, wire, or other comparable device, to the extent practicable.
+The recording of the contents of a wire or electronic communication under this section shall be performed in a way that protects the recording from editing or other alterations.

+1 (b) Immediately following the expiration of an 2 intercept order, or all extensions, if any, the recordings 3 shall be made available to the judge issuing the order and 4 shall be sealed.
+Custody of the recordings shall be wherever 5 the judge orders.
+The recordings may not be destroyed until at 6 least 10 years after the date of expiration of the order and 7 the last extension, if any.
+A recording may be destroyed only 8 by order of the judge who authorized the interception, or his 9 or her successor.

-- wire or electronic communication or any evidence derived from the communication under Section 20-2A-8. - 3 (e) A violation of this section shall be punished as 4 contempt of court.
+- (c) Duplicate recordings may be made for use or disclosure pursuant to Section 20-2A-8 for investigative purposes.
+One copy shall remain in the custody of the judge and one copy shall be given to the entity that executed the intercept order. - (d) The presence of a seal as required in subsection (b), or a satisfactory explanation of its absence, shall be a prerequisite for the use or disclosure of the contents of any wire or electronic communication or any evidence derived from the communication under Section 20-2A-8. - (e) A violation of this section shall be punished as contempt of court.

-- each application made, and order granted, under this chapter.
-Custody of the applications and orders shall be wherever the judge orders.
-An application or order may be disclosed only upon a showing of good cause before a judge of competent jurisdiction.
-An application or order may not be destroyed until at least 10 years after the date it was sealed.
-An application or order may be destroyed only by order of the judge who authorized the interception, or his or her successor. - (b) A violation of this section shall be punished as contempt of court.
+(a) The judge of competent jurisdiction shall seal each application made, and order granted, under this chapter.
+Custody of the applications and orders shall be wherever the

+1 judge orders.
+An application or order may be disclosed only 2 upon a showing of good cause before a judge of competent 3 jurisdiction.
+An application or order may not be destroyed 4 until at least 10 years after the date it was sealed.
+An 5 application or order may be destroyed only by order of the 6 judge who authorized the interception, or his or her 7 successor.

-18 \$20-2A-8.
+(b) A violation of this section shall be punished as contempt of court.

+10 §20-2A-8.
-(a) Within a reasonable time, but not later than 90 days after the date an application for an order is denied or after the date an order, or the last extension, if any, expires, the judge who granted or denied the application shall serve an inventory on the individuals named in the order or the application or any other parties to the intercepted communications deemed appropriate by the issuing judge, if any.
-The inventory shall include a notice of all of the following:

-- (1) The entry of the order or the application. - 2 (2) The date of the entry and the period of 3 authorized interception or the date of denial of the 4 application.
+- (a) Within a reasonable time, but not later than 90 days after the date an application for an order is denied or after the date an order, or the last extension, if any, expires, the judge who granted or denied the application shall serve an inventory on the individuals named in the order or the application or any other parties to the intercepted communications deemed appropriate by the issuing judge, if any.
+The inventory shall include a notice of all of the following: - (1) The entry of the order or the application. - (2) The date of the entry and the period of authorized interception or the date of denial of the application. - 24 (3) Whether wire or electronic communications were intercepted during the authorized period.

-- (3) Whether wire or electronic communications were intercepted during the authorized period. - (b) Upon a motion, the judge may make available for inspection to any individual or individuals whose communications have been intercepted, or their counsel, any portion of an intercepted communication, application, or order the judge determines is in the interest of justice to disclose to that person. - (c) Upon an ex parte showing of good cause to the judge, the serving of the inventory required by this section may be postponed, but evidence derived from an order under this chapter may not be disclosed in any trial until after the inventory has been served.
+1 (b) Upon a motion, the judge may make available for 2 inspection to any individual or individuals whose 3 communications have been intercepted, or their counsel, any 4 portion of an intercepted communication, application, or order 5 the judge determines is in the interest of justice to disclose 6 to that individual.

+(c) Upon an ex parte showing of good cause to the judge, the serving of the inventory required by this section may be postponed, but evidence derived from an order under this chapter may not be disclosed in any trial until after the inventory has been served.